Overview of recent ABARES China research

 Compiled by James Fell

 ABARES has produced various research reports about Chinese agriculture since 2014.
-As of early 2020, there were four strands of ABARES' research relating to China, contributing to a holistic picture of the future of Chinese agriculture and implications for Australian agricultural exports to China (Figure 1).
+As of early 2020, there were five strands of ABARES' research relating to China, contributing to a holistic picture of the future of Chinese agriculture and implications for Australian agricultural exports to China (Figure 1).

 ABARES has demonstrated the importance of productivity improvements and of non-distorting agricultural policies to support the wellbeing of rural populations.
 It has also contributed to an improved understanding of the future path of China's demand for agricultural imports from countries like Australia.
 Reflecting Australian agriculture's participation in global value chains, what happens in China is also important for Australia's inputs to agricultural production (e.g. chemical and pharmaceutical products), which are often sourced from overseas, China in particular.

 China is one of the world's largest consumers of many agricultural commodities, giving it the power to affect world markets.
 Because China is Australia's top agricultural export destination (Figure 2), prices received by Australian farmers are influenced by China's demand.
 Consequently, the way that China adjusts its agricultural policies in the future, and the way that agricultural productivity may change as a result, are of importance to Australia.

 China's agricultural and food demand will continue to grow

 ABARES modelling and analyses of China's agricultural sector were conducted against a backdrop of fundamental drivers that support long term agrifood demand growth in China.
 In particular, over the longer term, income growth and urbanisation are expected to underpin the country's growing demand for a wider variety of agricultural products.